Introduction

 Select objects: (pick dimension to update)

-Select objects: (pick more dimensions orto end)
+Select objects: (pick more dimensions or

 Dim: (press the escape key, Esc to return to the command prompt)